About Fill in the Blank questions

 A Fill in the Blank question consists of a phrase, sentence, or paragraph with a blank space where a student provides the missing word or words.
-The maximum number of answers you can provide for a blank is 100.
-Use Fill in Multiple Blanks questions to create a question with multiple answers.
+You can also create a question with multiple blanks.

 Fill in the Blank questions are graded automatically.
 Answers are scored based on if student answers match the correct answers you provide.
 You choose the evaluation method for answers:

 - Exact match

 You choose whether or not the answers are case-sensitive.

 Partial credit is not currently given on this question type.
 Also, all answers need to be accurate (exact match) or chosen to match a pattern and be defined accordingly.

 When you create a new test, select the plus sign to open the menu.
 In an existing test, select the plus sign wherever you want to add a question.
 Select Add Fill in the Blank question.